Skip to content

 What happens if I fertilize too early in spring?

 Fertilizing before your grass is actively growing feeds cool-season weeds and can cause nutrient runoff.
-Wait until the lawn is fully green.
+Wait until the lawn is fully green before applying.

 Ready for results?